 Framework Operation for Sub-Projects to be entered into with financial intermediaries.
-It builds on the implementation of the previous European Commission guarantee programme managed by the EIF, namely the EFSI Skills and Education Guarantee Pilot, which was launched with the overarching objective to facilitate access to debt financing and enable the skilling and upskilling of more people.
+It builds on the implementation of the previous European Commission guarantee programme managed by the EIF, namely the EFSI Skills and Education Guarantee Pilot, which was launched with the overarching objective to facilitate access to debt financing and enable the skilling and upskilling of a broader base of students and learners.